Change Started

 Hasbro

-Owners of brands like Marvel, Transformers, Monopoly – catering to all the age groups starting from 0 – did have a detailed section on their product safety & quality standards process.
 This also included references to elucidate the list of materials that are used and not used.
 “Hasbro maintains a comprehensive chemicals management program which includes robust Safety and Reliability Procedures (SRPs) for all Hasbro products.
 These procedures include a restricted substance list (RSL) containing more than 4,300 chemicals which are not allowed in Hasbro products. “

 Bandai

-There are companies like California-based Green Toys, that make toys from recycled plastic milk bottles from more than a decade.
 They have not given details on the compounds of the recycled materials but under the safety section, it was mentioned: “Our toys surpass US and International standards for BPA and Phthalates and conform to The CPSIA, ASTM F963 and International standard EN 71 and ISO 8124.”
 CPSIA has provisions for monitoring acceptable levels of several substances targeted mostly toward “children’s products”.

 While it is understandable for a parent to indulge children in toys to cultivate imagination and creativity.
 It is even more important to keep your child safe from any harm.
 In addition, you need to be concerned about the environment.
-It is absolutely a conundrum.

 4. Create awareness in your respective regions & society on the safety aspects of toys.
-Talk with concerned government bodies to enact rules that are directed towards the toy industry especially regarding the materials being used and also establish enforcement bodies to monitor the adherence.
+Talk with concerned government bodies to enact rules that are directed towards the toy industry, especially regarding the materials being used, and also establish enforcement bodies to monitor the adherence.

-5. Lastly, promote sharing is caring.
+5. Lastly, promoting sharing is caring.
 There is a chance for a kid to develop an emotional attachment with a toy, as a parent, it is not possible to store all of them.
 Once the kid grows up or the fascination with a toy depletes, it would be advisable if you can pass the (good quality) toys to some other kid or a charity.
 Corollary there is no harm in borrowing a used toy from someone else.

 Toys are an instrument for a kid to learn and discover various facets of their lives.
 It is upon us to give them what we truly believe in.
-The article is only to raise awareness of plastic toys and becoming conscious of what we expose our children to.
+The article is only to raise awareness of plastic toys and become conscious of what we expose our children to.

 changeadmin